Millard House (Pasadena, California): Completion and early years

 By 1925, Millard wanted to exhibit her books on her own property.
 She contacted Wright to ask whether he was interested in designing a gallery next to her house, but three months elapsed without a reply.
 Sources published after 1942 cite Wright as having designed a gallery for Millard in 1925, but Sweeney writes that there is no record of Wright having devised a design at that time.
 In any case, Millard asked Lloyd to design the gallery instead.
 He completed the structure in 1926, and the gallery held its first exhibit in February 1927.
 Lloyd's gallery, informally known as the Doll's House, was accessed via a footbridge ran from the living-room terrace.
-Millard and Frank both disliked the completed gallery, even though Frank had approved of his son's design before it had been built.
+Millard and Frank both disliked the completed gallery, although Frank had approved of his son's design before it had been built, and Millard asked the elder Wright to add pilasters to the Doll's House to "give a sense of depth to those openings".
 Nonetheless, the Doll's House gradually became a popular site for exhibitions.
 It displayed literary artifacts from multiple eras, ranging from clay tablets and papyrus to modern-day literature.
 The Doll's House was initially open only on Saturdays, but it became so popular that, by March 1927, the gallery was open daily during the morning and mid-afternoon.